 In 2003, he moved on to anchor Good Day New York at WNYW where he received a career highlight, winning a New York Regional Emmy Award for “Best Morning Newscast” in 2005.

 Outside of the newsroom, Chris actively supports the B.C.
 Children’s Hospital, Canuck Place Children’s Hospice, and organizations that support research and treatment of diabetes and arthritis.
-Chris is also an advocate for literacy and actively supports Room to Read, an organization that builds libraries and schools in developing countries.
-Chris and his wife, Jane, also support the adoption of animals.
+Chris is also proud to serve on the board of the CKNW Orphans Fund.
+Chris and his wife, Jane, also support the adoption of animals and have provided a home to many dogs and cats, including their current pet, Susie, a West Highland Terrier.

 Chris loves all sports, including rugby, football, basketball, golf, mountain biking, and in the winter, snowboarding.
 He and his family also enjoy traveling whenever they find the time, and consider London, New York and Mexico as their favourite destinations.